Meowuu7/QuasiSim/README.md

 bash scripts_new/train_grab_mano_wreact_optacts.sh
 ```

-**Step 2: Optimizing for a control trajectory for the point set constructed from the MANO hand**
+**Step 2: Optimizing the control trajectory for the point set constructed from the MANO hand**

-Run the following four commands sequentially for this step:
+Execute the following four commands sequentially for this step:

 ```shell
 bash scripts_new/train_grab_pointset_points_dyn_s1.sh